-You may have heard that there is a grace period of ten days given to H-1B workers who quit, in order to allow them to wrap up their affairs and leave the country.
-Please be aware that this grace period is not authorized by law, and is merely a discretionary USCIS policy.
-There is nothing in the law that entitles you to this grace period.
-See Is There a Grace Period Between Jobs For H-1B Holders?
+You might have heard that there is a grace period of ten days given to H-1B workers who quit, in order to allow them to wrap up their affairs and leave the country.
+This grace period is not written into the law, however; it is merely a discretionary USCIS policy, and thus could easily change.

-There are multiple ways to remain in status after you quit your job.
-Perhaps the best way to maintain your status is for a second employer to file an I-129 Petition on your behalf while you are still working for your original H-1B employer.
-Once USCIS approves that I-129 Petition, you can quit your original job and immediately begin working for your new employer, which ensures no gaps in your status.
-See our article, How to Transfer an H-1B to a New Job, for more on the process.
+There are multiple ways to remain in lawful immigration status after you quit your H-1B job.
+Perhaps the best way to maintain your status is for a second employer to file an I-129 petition on your behalf while you are still working for your original H-1B employer.
+Once USCIS approves that I-129 petition, you can quit your original job and immediately begin working for your new employer, which ensures no gaps in your status.

 Another way to remain in status is to apply for a change of status.
-Many H-1B workers apply for a change of status from H-1B to F-1 so that they may attend a university in the U.S., but if you would qualify for another status such as L-1, or H-4, you can apply for a change of status to those as well.
+Many H-1B workers apply for a change of status from H-1B to F-1 so that they may attend a university in the U.S., but if you would qualify for another status such as L-1, or H-4, you can apply for a change of status to one of those, as well.

 The most important concept to remember when applying to change your status is that you must demonstrate to USCIS that you were maintaining status up to the point of your application.
 In the context of H-1B employment, you must provide evidence of your employment, such as pay stubs and timesheets.